 You will receive all the guidance you possibly have to.

-The exact cost of making a visit largely depends on which part of the glove you are based.
+The exact cost of visiting depends on which part of the glove you are based on.

 The farther away you are from Venice, the costlier it will be for you to make this voyage.
-This notwithstanding, the benefits of making such a visit far outweigh the costs.
+That notwithstanding, the benefits of making such a visit far outweigh the costs.

 Moreover, a once-in-a-lifetime visit won’t drain your resources at all!

-Sicily also belongs to Italy but has a completely different culture.
+Sicily also belongs to Italy but has an entirely different culture.
 Here are lots of ideas on what to do in Sicily too.